It’s American exceptionalism vs. European experience in the Ryder Cup at Whistling Straits

 The answer to the riddle begins Friday morning with four foursomes matches (with Europeans listed first): Jon Rahm and Sergio Garcia vs. Jordan Spieth and Justin Thomas; Paul Casey and Viktor Hovland vs. Dustin Johnson and Collin Morikawa; Lee Westwood and Matt Fitzpatrick vs. Brooks Koepka and Daniel Berger; and Ian Poulter and Rory McIlroy vs. Xander Schauffele and Patrick Cantlay.

-In the run-up to that, the Europeans have been using old terms such as “Belfry,” yakking about having known Seve personally and yammering about the fun of Brookline even in defeat.
-(Points of information: The Belfry is the English course that held the Ryder Cup in 1985, 1989 and 1993, and where Westwood first beheld the event as a pup in 1989.
-Seve Ballesteros captained Europe at the Ryder Cup in 1997 and holds a vivid place in the historical bloodstream of the event, having played in it eight times.
+In the run-up to that, the Europeans have been using old terms such as “Belfry,” yakking about having known Seve Ballesteros personally and yammering about the fun of Brookline even in defeat.
+(Points of information: The Belfry is the English course that held the Ryder Cup in 1985, 1989 and 1993 and where Westwood first beheld the event as a pup in 1989.
+Ballesteros captained Europe at the Ryder Cup in 1997 and holds a vivid place in the historical bloodstream of the event, having played in it eight times.
 Brookline is the Massachusetts course where in 1999 the United States staged a loud comeback victory.)

-The Americans, with nine of their 12 players having played either zero Ryders (six) or one Ryder (three), well, their idea of a geezer telling old stories is the 37-year-old Johnson, that current giant ranked No. 2 in the world and sure to win more majors (plural) and whose Ryder Cup experience dates to 2010.
-That time, in Wales, on Thursday afternoon, on the range, he cracked his driver, he recollected, “And of course all the [equipment] trucks had just left” — a fate that sounds more country song than old story.
+With nine of the 12 Americans having played either zero Ryders (six) or one Ryder (three), well, their idea of a geezer telling old stories is the 37-year-old Johnson, that current giant ranked second in the world and sure to win more majors (plural) and whose Ryder Cup experience dates from 2010.
+That time, in Wales, he cracked his driver on the range on Thursday afternoon, he recollected, “and of course all the [equipment] trucks had just left” — a fate that sounds more country song than old story.

 Westwood started in 1997.
 By now, his teammate and four opponents from that Friday have the ages 64, 61, 60, 57 and 49.
 The teammate was Nick Faldo.